andreaaspesidev/concept-os/docs/FlashMemory.md

     1. If `0xFFFF`, then considers the swap erased.
 Exits the procedure
     2. Otherwise, a swap operation was interrupted.
 Checks the `COPY_COMPLETED` flag:
         - If `COPY_COMPLETED = 0`, then data was still being copied to the swap before the interruption.
 It's safe to **erase** the swap and exit the procedure.
         - If `COPY_COMPLETED = 1`, then the kernel has to copy data back.
 To this purpose, in order to be sure, **erase** again the page `PAGE_NUM` (see notes).
-Then follows the steps from point *4* of the standard algorithm (steps *4*, *5*), that conclude with an erase of the swap page.
+Then follows the steps from point *4* of the standard algorithm (steps *4*, *5*), that conclude with erasing the swap page.
 Then exits the procedure.

 *Note: the process can be more erase-conservative if we avoid erasing the destination page a priori, and simply start to copy data back by comparing first each byte of the source (swap) and destination.
 This could actually perform no copy at all if the page was not yet erased, or behave exactly like now with more overhead.
 The only problem is a reboot that happened during a page erase operation, that could have brought the page into an unsafe state: it's better to erase everything to be sure.*

 #### Examples
 In order to clarify the process, let's start from the following base layout.
-In each run, we will restart from the layout and deallocated a different block.
+In each run, we will restart from the layout and deallocate a different block.

 **Layout**
 <img src="images/vfp_example_0.svg">